BayAreaMetro/MTCDataModel/Project-Documentation/mdm/transportation-mdm/transit/transit-stops.md

 ## Methodology

 Planned and Potential Transit stops and Existing Transit Stops developed from [GTFS](#general-transit-feed-specification) data were developed seperately and merged together.
-In the following two sections, the methdologies used to develop each dataset is outlined.
+In the following two sections, the methodologies used to develop each dataset is outlined.

 ### Planned and Potential Transit Stops Methodology